Spuerkeess · Design and development of a full responsive website for Spuerkeess

 3. Contextual contents

 How?
 Where?
 Why? … We always have many questions but we hardly get answers.
-With the intent to provide as much information as possible, Spuerkeess developed a content strategy to achieve this mission.
-The content is then disseminated contextually depending on the page’s objective and purpose for ubiquitous access.
+With the intent to provide as much information as possible, we did marketing workshops with Spuerkeess to teach them how to develop a Content Strategy to achieve this mission.
+The marketing team is now able to disseminate content contextually depending on the page’s objective and purpose for ubiquitous access.

 “Today, Spuerkeess.lu is much more than a website, it’s a full digital eco-system.
 It has become the backbone of our content marketing and digital advertising efforts.
 APIs and SDKs are shared with our partners and dedicated landing pages can be built on a daily basis without the need of new developments.
 The flexibility of the infrastructure as well as the reactivity and creativity of Apart have been a real game changer for our digital marketing efforts.”